 One of Russell’s most significant landmarks is Christ Church, New Zealand’s oldest surviving church.

 Built in 1836, the church remains an important part of the country’s early history.
-Visitors can still see musket ball marks in the exterior walls, reminders of the conflicts that shaped the Bay of Islands during the early colonial period.
+Visitors can still see bullet holes in the exterior walls, a reminder of the Northern Wars of the 1840s.
+The historic churchyard is also the final resting place of several notable figures from New Zealand’s past.

 A short drive or walk from the village leads to Flagstaff Hill, one of the Bay of Islands’ most important historic sites.